Applicable Law concerning the German Forced Share

-A German probate court will determine the applicable law for deaths occurring on or after August 17, 2015 under the European Succession Regulation (‘the Regulation’).
+A German probate court will determine the applicable law for deaths occurring on or after August 17, 2015, under the European Succession Regulation (‘the Regulation’).
 Generally, the law applicable to succession matters is governed by the law of the State in which the decedent had his habitual residence (gewöhnlicher Aufenthalt) at the time of death unless there is a valid election of law.
 See Art.
 21 of the European Succession Regulation.
-This also includes the forced heirship and claw back rules.

 Nature of the German Forced Share

-While under German law the estate passes directly to the heir (Erbe) or if there is more than one heir, to the community of co-heirs (Erbengemeinschaft) upon the death of the deceased, the "forced heir" does not have ownership rights with regard to the estate or specific estate assets and has no administration right.
+While under German law the estate passes directly to the heir (Erbe) or, if there is more than one heir, to the community of co-heirs (Erbengemeinschaft) upon the death of the deceased, the "forced heir" does not have ownership rights with regard to the estate or specific estate assets and has no administration right.
 Instead, the Forced Heir (Pflichtteilsberechtigter) is only entitled to the forced share (Pflichtteil), also referred to as "compulsory share", which is a claim in money against the heir or the community of co-heirs.
+The heirs cannot fulfill this claim by transferring specific assets from the estate to the forced heir (unless this is agreed by all parties), nor can the forced heir demand the transfer of specific estate assets to him.

 Individuals entitled to the Forced Share